 Despite being a leader in its industry, the whole AR market is still small and technology is considered as premature.
 In contrast to other leading companies such as Magic Leap, Meta or Lumus, Blippar is not involved in creating new headsets – a device that could be a ‘killer-app.’
 Blippar is a member of the older generation of companies that merges reality and virtual objects on mobile phones, together with Pokemon Go (Niantic) and Total Immersion.

 Blippar is different from most of these companies in its computer vision and deep learning technology that allows its app to recognize objects immediately and efficiently.
-Blippar creates the “Wikipedia” of visual world, a byproduct of its technology that allows to get recommendations, definitions and more features about each object scanned.
-In that manner, Blippar is a unique startup, but largest companies such as Amazon, Apple and Google already has a similar ability to bring to market such a app.
+Blippar creates the “Wikipedia” of the visual world, a byproduct of its technology that allows to get recommendations, definitions and more features about each object scanned.
+In that manner, Blippar is a unique startup, but largest companies such as Amazon, Apple and Google already have a similar ability to bring to market such an app.
 Until now they haven’t done so, which is good news for Blippar.